nyinyithann/SeqJS/api.md

 console.log(emptySeq.toArray());
 // => []
 ```
-<hr style="border:2px solid gray"> </hr>
 <h3>every(predicate) ⇒ Seq</h3>
 Tests if all elements of the sequence satisfy the given predicate.

 **Returns**: <code>boolean</code> - true if the callback function returns a truthy value for at least one element in the sequence.
 Otherwise, false.
 **Throws**:

-- If the source sequence is null or undefined; or predicate is not a function or a generator function.
+- If the source sequence is null or undefined; or predicate is a generator function or not a function.

 | Param | Type | Description |